Charlie Cantor: Television

 Cantor made his television debut on the February 25, 1951 episode of The Colgate Comedy Hour.
 Lena Horne, Jack Albertson and Chris Barbery also made appearances on the episode.
 Eddie Cantor was the host of the episode.
 Cantor also had a recurring role as Logan Jerkfinkel on both the radio and television incarnations of The Jack Benny Program.
 He appeared on 16 episodes of the television version of the program between 1954 and 1965.

 Throughout the 1950s and 1960s, Cantor guest starred in 30 television shows.
-Along the list of Cantor's television credits included The Ray Bolger Show, Damon Runyon Theater, Alfred Hitchcock Presents, Schlitz Playhouse of Stars, Playhouse 90, December Bride, Bachelor Father, The Ann Sothern Show, The Red Skelton Show, The Danny Thomas Show, The Dick Van Dyke Show, Bob Hope Presents the Chrysler Theatre and The Lucy Show.
+Along the list of Cantor's television credits included The Ray Bolger Show, Damon Runyon Theater, Alfred Hitchcock Presents, Schlitz Playhouse of Stars, Playhouse 90, December Bride, Bachelor Father, New Comedy Showcase, The Ann Sothern Show, The Red Skelton Show, The Danny Thomas Show, The Dick Van Dyke Show, Bob Hope Presents the Chrysler Theatre and The Lucy Show.
 His last appearance was on a 1965 episode of O.K.
-Crackerby!.
+Crackerby!